 The average age of first-time mothers has been increasing steadily since the 1970s, and, the average American has less than $1,000 in savings.
 These trends indicate that there are more and more people in their 50s with young, financially dependent children.
-And, many of them don’t have enough money to financially support their families during an unexpected illness, layoff, or, the loss of a spouse.
+And, many of them don’t have enough money to financially support their families during an unexpected illness, layoff or the loss of a partner.

 Even if you don’t have children (or financially dependent children), life may have taken unexpected turns – it has a habit of doing that, after all.
 Perhaps it is taking longer to pay off the mortgage, or a financially dependent spouse needs a safety net until he or she makes it to retirement age.
 Regardless of what it is, it’s important that you figure out your life insurance needs.

 Life insurance options for people in their 50s